iSOLveIT/protege_owl/_sources/index.rst.txt

 \____________________________________________________________________________________\_

-1. Bring up the SQWRLTab if it doesn’t already exist using Windows>Tabs>SQWRLTab.
+1. Bring up the SQWRLTab if it doesn't already exist using Windows>Tabs>SQWRLTab.
 You will see it looks almost identical to the SWRLTab.

-2. Let’s say we want to see how often the HotDiscountRule fires.
+2. Let's say we want to see how often the HotDiscountRule fires.
 We can find this out very easily.
 To start select the HotDiscountRule and clone it.
 This creates a copy of the rule called S1.
 Select that rule and then select the Edit button.